stav/stav.github.gen/content/post/ubuntu-yoga.md

 +++

-My Lenovo Yoga 2 Pro 13 is a wonderful machine and I want to take care the solid state device a.k.a. "hard-drive".
-This is done by telling the operating system not to do too many unnecessary writes and configuring the temp dir to reside in memory.
+My Lenovo Yoga 2 Pro 13 is a wonderful machine and I want to take care of the solid state device a.k.a. "hard-drive".
+Basically I want to reduce unnecessary writes, for example by configuring the tmp dir to reside in memory.

 System used: Grub2 | Linux | Debian | Ubuntu

 ## Ignore Access Time

-Use the `noatime` flag to tell OS not to update journal access time to files or directories.
+Use the `noatime` flag to tell the OS not to update the journal access time for files or directories.

 `/etc/fstab`:

-    # <file system>   <mount point>   <type>  <options>                   <dump>  <pass>
+    # file system    mp type options                   dump pass
     UUID=2b386f58-4a /  ext4 errors=remount-ro,noatime  0    1

 ## Memory Disk